 The Idaho Beef Council (IBC) serves as a marketing organization for Idaho's beef industry.
 The IBC's mission is to promote beef demand in the United States and internationally on behalf of beef and dairy producers and associated beef industry businesses in Idaho.
 The IBC is funded by the beef checkoff program, which is a \$1.50 per head assessment on the sale of cattle in Idaho.
 The funds generated from this are used to increase consumer beef demand through promotion, research and education initiatives that build consumers' trust in beef and in beef production.
-The IBC's programs are guided by an eight-member board of directors representing Idaho's cow/calf, Cattlewomen, feed yard, auction and dairy sectors.
+The IBC's programs are guided by an eight-member board of directors drawn from all segments of Idaho's beef industry.